AlmeidaAlin3/Learning_ML/ProblemSet2/Exercise1/README.md

 &nbsp;
 **1.a)**
 This exercise provided a [implementation of logistic regression](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet2/Exercise1/ex1_a.ipynb) that were ran using two labeled datasets *A* and *B*.
-The most notable difference in training the model on these datasets were that the thaining on dataset *A* finished with few iterations, while *B* had never converged.
+The most notable difference in training the model on these datasets were that the training on dataset *A* finished with few iterations, while *B* did not converge.

 &nbsp;
 **1.b)**